hannahclauson/health-agreements/attack-plan.md

 - Company field update
+  - fix migrations / schema
+    - split into two
+    - need to keep articles/journals in original one (since I've run schema manually on prod this way)
+    - and just add contributions / legal docs in new mig
   - add fields for tos/pp/eula/etc - any other documents
   - add LegalDocuments
     - has many practices